 Right in the heart of the city, the Grand Bazaar is an essential visit for any tourist in Tehran.
-With over 10 kilometres of labyrinthine alleyways filled with covered shops, haggling customers, and general commotion, you will find everything from jewellery to carpets and pots and pans for sale here.
+With over 10 kilometres (six miles) of labyrinthine alleyways filled with covered shops, haggling customers, and general commotion, you will find everything from jewellery to carpets and pots and pans for sale here.
 One of Tehran’s oldest areas, this commercial centre is teeming with history and character, and there are some exceptional restaurants dotted around.
 Prepare for a sensual bombardment; not for the agoraphobic!
 Be sure to check out the nearby Jomeh bazaar for antiques, every Friday on Jomhuri Street.

 The bazaar in the northern district of Tajrish is smaller, prettier, and altogether less stressful than the Grand Bazaar (although prices are higher).
 There is a colourful market of fresh fruit and vegetables, and some excellent touristy shops selling traditional crafts and kitschy memorabilia.
 Check out the kebab restaurant in the centre of the bazaar, and the teahouse just off the main drag.
 It’s also worth visiting the stunning adjacent shrine, the Imamzadeh Saleh.